abedef/balance/README.md

 # balance
-A command line tool to help keep track of spendings.
+A command line tool to help keep track of spending.